 Open Educational Resources

-OER is open educational resources, teaching, learning, and research resources that, through permissions granted by the copyright holder, allow others to use, distribute, keep, or make changes to them.
+OER can be open educational resources, teaching, learning, and research resources that, through permissions granted by the copyright holder, allow others to use, distribute, keep, or make changes to them.
 OER are teaching resources that have an open-copyright licence (such as one from Creative Commons), or they are part of the public domain and have no copyright.
 Depending on the licence used, OER can be freely accessed, used, re-mixed, improved, and shared.

 OER offered by BCcampus

-Instructor Name | Course Name | Course Code | Open Textbook/OER Name | Open Textbook/OER Link (if available) | Notes |
+| Course | Course Name | Instructor | Open Textbook/OER Name |

 |